-The Smart Cities Readiness Program
+Smart Cities Council Readiness Program

 Are you a city leader who is eager to improve livability, workability, and sustainability?

-- Over 1,700 city leaders have downloaded the Smart Cities Readiness Guide
+- Over 1,700 city leaders have downloaded the Smart Cities Readiness Guide.

 - Over 600 smart city practitioners have attended Readiness Workshops.